theonize/Currier/Gloss/Proverbs/Proverbs 19.md

   {Deut 21:18+} - we rebels deserved death, but He pardoned us Thank God for His discipline.

-19) This is especially important for someone being groomed toward leadership.
+19) This is especially important for someone being groomed toward leadership: we are no longer servants of Christ upon salvation, we are brothers.
+[John 15:15]()
+  A brother and friend __can__be disciplined by words because the heart is involved and emotion cements the lesson.

 22) what does it take to be a real man?  steadfast love